rx-angular/rx-angular/libs/cdk/zone-less/docs/README.md

 }
 ```

-The downside here is we need to inject `NgZone` and rely on dependency injection wich is not only more code but also very slow.
+The downside here is we need to inject `NgZone` and rely on dependency injection wich is not only more code but also slow.

+## `Zone Configuration`

+Zone configuration is a less granular way to disable zone.
+It helps to cinfigure zone in a way where it don't patches specific API's at all.

+You can read in detail about it in the docs of [`@rx-angular/cdk/zone-configuration`](https://github.com/rx-angular/rx-angular/blob/master/libs/cdk/zone-configurations/docs/zone-flags.md).